rabbitmq/rabbitmq-website/site/oauth2-examples.md

 #### Scopes Aliases in JWT Tokens

-If we do not configure RabbitMQ OAuth 2.0 plugin with `extra_scopes_source`, RabbitMQ expects the `scope` token's field to carry *custom scopes*.
-For instance, below we have a sample JWT token where the custom scopes are in the `scope` field :
+If you do not configure RabbitMQ OAuth 2.0 plugin with `extra_scopes_source`, RabbitMQ expects the `scope` token's field to carry *custom scopes*.
+For instance, below you have a sample JWT token where the custom scopes are in the `scope` field :

 <pre class="lang-javascript">